drgrice1/pg-language-server/README.md

 ## Licenses / Acknowledgments

-The Perl Language Server is free software licensed under the MIT License.
+The PG Language Server is free software licensed under the MIT License.
 This work is largely based the `PerlNavigator` and `coc-perl` projects.

 ## Vim Syntax Highlighting